 - car values can usually be judged from comparative market figures

 - share values should normally be taken as those published on the day of death

-If an Estate is liable to Inheritance Tax, then HM Revenue & Customs (HMRC) will require accurate valuations.
-It is the duty of the Personal Representatives to provide the valuations, and HMRC may then challenge those valuations, and raise enquiries that the Personal Representatives need to answer.
+If an estate is liable for inheritance tax, then HM Revenue & Customs (HMRC) will require accurate valuations.
+It is the duty of the personal representatives to provide the valuations, and HMRC may then challenge those valuations, and raise enquiries that the personal representatives need to answer.

-Valuations are an area of risk for Personal Representatives, so it is important to take care to properly ascertain the value of assets.
-For assets with a significant value it is important to instruct a qualified independent valuer, to make sure the valuation is done correctly, and that the valuation meets the relevant professional standards.
+Valuations are an area of risk for personal representatives, so it is important to take care to properly value the assets.
+For assets with a significant value it is important to instruct a qualified, independent valuer, to make sure the valuation is done correctly, and that the valuation meets the relevant professional standards.

 Professional estate valuation

 Whilst all assets, liabilities and lifetime gifts must be valued and those values detailed on the Inheritance Tax form comprising part of the probate application, some assets will be easier to value than others.
 Generally speaking, the size of the estate often determines how detailed the valuation should be.
 However, substantial assets such as land and property will always require a professional valuation, and possibly negotiations with HMRC to answer their queries and agree a value with them.